Rangi42/polishedcrystal/README.md

    * Battle Lorelei in Ice Path
    * Battle Agatha in Soul House
    * Battle Bill after catching all three legendary beasts
+   * Battle Lawrence III after catching all three legendary birds, and get the Silver Wing
+   * The old man in Pewter City gives you Old Amber
+   * Removed Brick Piece
    * New default player names
    * Goldenrod Game Corner offers Clefairy as a prize
    * Prof. Oak asks for the player's gender and name together